-4.5 THE RANGING AREA AND FENCING - PLEASE SEE SUBMITTED RANGE PLAN
+4.5 THE RANGING AREA AND FENCING

 The birds within the free-range unit will graze the designated land in a rotational field system.
-The birds will step out of the building through the pop holes provided and onto a stone free draining pad, which shall ensure that the ground is not poached and compacted by the birds.
-The stone shall also ensure that the feet of the birds are cleaned prior to entering the building and it shall be regularly be cleaned by staff on farm.
+The birds will step out of the building through the pop holes provided and onto concrete, which shall ensure that the ground is not poached and compacted by the birds.
+The concrete shall also ensure that the feet of the birds are cleaned prior to entering the building and it shall be regularly be cleaned by staff on farm.